 Since it seemed hard for us to grasp the function of the illustrated example where a butterfly flapping wings in one place causes a tornado somewhere far away, nature took a more empirical approach.
 This time it used a bat instead.
 If the butterfly illustration wasn’t working for us to truly comprehend our exposure to the systemic causalities of nature, the flap of a bat’s wings on a marketplace in Wuhan did.
-It took just several months to get from one person being infected by a bat to having almost 2/3 of the entire world’s population confined, over 100.000 deaths, and global society facing the ‘Mother of all Crisis’.
+It took just several months to get from one person being infected to having almost 2/3 of the entire world’s population confined, over 100.000 deaths, and global society facing the ‘Mother of all Crisis’.
 We are still not seeing the light at the end of the tunnel!
 What we do see is different approaches to reach it and these may be roughly divided into linear and systemic ones.

 On the one hand, there is a control and command process often personified into a leading political figure.
 This tends to a linear top-down chain hierarchy where obedience and loyalty represent guiding values and principles.
 On the other hand, there is spherical interaction between the institutions whose authority is grounded in the knowledgeable expertise in managing this type of situation.
 This one tends to apply systemic thinking based on expert information and observation, rather than political calculations.

 As you could have guessed by now, I am very much in favor of the second approach.
 Hopefully, this global crisis will make more people aware of the fact that the Earth is a system and that as such it is an “interconnected set of elements that is coherently organized in a way that achieves something” as Donella Meadows had defined it.
-A system is much more than the set of ‘things’.
+A system is much more than a set of ‘things’.
 It is made of elements, relations, and purpose.
 It evolves through the interconnections that are created out of relations between the elements.
 These constitute the emerging properties of the system and the case of Covid19 is a good example of Meadows’s observation that it is easier to learn about a system’s elements than about its interconnections.

 The interconnections are more unpredictable.
 They are harder to manage and the top-down, military structured systems tend to follow the ‘if it can be measured it can be managed’ logic.
-This may function within the simple and even complicated contexts where the complexity levels are low.
+This may function within simple and even complicated contexts where the complexity levels are low.
 But, once the context goes into chaos, it becomes evident that the system is much more than the sum of its elements.

 What also became evident is the cultural divide between societies built around trust in heroic leaders and those built around trust in expert institutions.
 In this divide I share the same stand as Berthold Brecht who in his play Life of Galileo wrote: